-You had always planned to go back to work after having a baby, but now that they are here, it’s not quite such an easy decision.
+You had always planned to go back to work after having a baby, but now that they are here, being a working mom is not quite such an easy decision.
 Whether it’s a case of needing to go back to work to earn money, or you want to, once the baby has arrived, it can throw a real curve ball into the mix.

-That’s why working at home seems like a good option for many of new moms.
+That’s why working at home seems like a good option for many of new, working moms.

 Whether we’ve been able to negotiate a working at home arrange with the boss after the end of maternity leave, or decided to be our own boss.
 If working at home sounds a good option, then you’ll be among the 21% of working adults doing some or all of their job at home, according to the U.S. Bureau of Labor Statistics.

 But to make working at home work for you, you need to find the right balance between your work and parenthood—